 What are the symptoms?

-- A red rash, starting from the chest, which eventually covers most of the body apart from the face
+- a red rash, starting from the chest, which eventually covers most of the body apart from the face

-- A flushed face
+- a flushed face

-- A red and bumpy tongue
+- a red and bumpy tongue

 How is scarlet fever diagnosed?

-Sometimes the GP might arrange a blood test to check for infection elsewhere.
+- Sometimes the GP might arrange a blood test to check for infection elsewhere.

 How do you prevent scarlet fever?

-- Washing your hands before and after eating meals, and whenever you go to the toilet
+- washing your hands before and after eating meals, and whenever you go to the toilet

-- Covering your mouth when sneezing or coughing
+- covering your mouth when sneezing or coughing

-How is it treated?
+How is scarlet fever treated?

 Scarlet fever can be treated by taking antibiotics.
 These should cure you of scarlet fever within a week.
-It’s common for your symptoms to go away faster than this – but it is important to take the full course of antibiotics or the symptoms may come back.
+It’s common for your symptoms to go away faster than this, but it is important to take the full course of antibiotics or the symptoms may come back.

 In the meantime, you can relieve the symptoms by taking painkillers and avoiding throat pain by drinking cold drinks and eating soft foods.
 To reduce the urge to itch, antihistamine tablets or lotions can help.

 A child who is taking antibiotics can generally return to school after 24 hours of taking their first antibiotic, as they will no longer be contagious.